jreisinger/blog/posts/prometheus.md

 ## Selectors

-* you almost always will want to limit by job label
+You almost always will want to limit by job label, e.g.:

 ```
 process_resident_memory_bytes{job="kubelet"}